hupe13/extensions-leaflet-map-testing/README.md

 [leaflet-map mapid="OSM"]
 [providers maps="WaymarkedTrails.hiking,OPNVKarte"]</code></pre>
 For a list of providers see <a href="http://leaflet-extras.github.io/leaflet-providers/preview/">http://leaflet-extras.github.io/leaflet-providers/preview/</a>.
-For providers with api key or aimilar see  https://your-domain&#46;tld/wp-admin/admin.php?page=extensions-leaflet-map-testing&tab=providers.
+For providers with api key or similar see  https://your-domain&#46;tld/wp-admin/admin.php?page=extensions-leaflet-map-testing&tab=providers.

 <h2>now in official plugin</h2>
 Former tested functions see <a href="https://github.com/hupe13/extensions-leaflet-map/">here</a>.